kiniry/objective-c/s093751/Assignment2_2/README.md

 Logging
 -------
 - ... the built-in methods for logging as compared to the OTLTYAFW.
    (Hint: There is more to the world than printf in logging and debugging.)

 Method overloading
 ------------------
 - ... how method overloading works (or doesn't) as compared to the OTLTYAFW.
 (Hint: Is overloading permitted?
 Is it a best practice?
 What are the pros and cons?)

-Polymorpism
+Overloading in Objective-C is not permitted.
+The compiler will return an error that look like

+	Duplicate declaration of method: methodName

+The method name consists of the names of each parameter, called the signatures.
+If the programmer wishes to create something overload alike methods, then he or she muist change the signature names instead.

+In other OO-languages such as C# and Java is it quite easily to create overloads for methods, you just simply create a method with the same name and change the parameters in any way you wish.
+For instance there could be the methods

+	methodName(int number);
+	methodName(int number, string name);
+	methodName(int number, string name, bool check);

+Polymorphism
 ------------
 - ... how polymorphism works (or doesn't) as compared to the OTLTYAFW.
 (Hint: Note that I did not say what *kind* of polymorphism.)

+Polymorphism is a special expression of a *contract* that allows certain data types to take advantage of e.g. in C# two strings can be concatenated by using the **+** addition symbol i.e. it combines two different string objects into one.

+It is not supported in Objective-C.

 NSArray
 -----------
 - ... how NSArray compared with (typically monomorphic) arrays in the OTLTYAFW.
 (Hint: Look up monomorphic and consider the typical anti-patterns for array use.)

+The `NSArray` allowes all data types that inherits from `NSObject`, meaning almost all data types in Objective-C. As opposed to C# and Java that only allows an array with the same type of content e.g. `List<string> list = new List<string>();` only allows `string` objects as its contents.

+The `NSArray` is also immutable just like in C# and Java, meaning once the objects has been pushed into the array, they cannot be modified or changed.

 nil
 ----------
 - ... how does nil work as compared to the semi-equivalent construct in the OTLTYAFW.
 (Hint: What are the programming errors relating to such?
 Can one call methods on/send messages to nil/null/0?)

 Primitive types
 ---------------